thereal-baitjet/seoHorizonhw1/README.md

 ## Description

 On this project i attempt to fix up Horiseon Webpage correctly.
 I fixed a link wich wasn't working correctly on the nav bar. i added semantic element to the html. added details on each of my edits to keep track of what was going on, for me and future developers.
-Commented on css elements and what they do.
+Commented on css changes.
 Added a website name to the title in order for a better name to pop up in the tab description. consolidated some css selectors.

 ## Installation